Affordable & Open Educational Resources: OER

 Definition of OER

 Open educational resources (OER) are any teaching, learning, or research materials, in any format, that reside in the public domain, or are made available under an intellectual property license permitting free use or re-purposing for educational purposes.
-The most commonly used OER is an open textbook, but they can also complete courses, parts of course, course sites, modules, syllabi, video-recordings, or podcasts.
+The most commonly used OER is an open textbook, but they can also include complete courses, parts of course, course sites, modules, syllabi, video recordings, or podcasts.

 Benefits of OER

 There are three main arguments that favor the use of OER materials over traditional course materials: